 Students interested in need-based financial aid from the College must complete the Free Application for Federal Student Aid (FAFSA).
 It is strongly recommended that students complete the FAFSA electronically at www.fafsa.ed.gov.
-Elizabethtown College's Title IV code is 003262.
-Applicants should apply for financial aid no later than March 15.
+Elizabethtown College's Title IV code is 003262 no later than March 15.

 All applicants are considered for merit-based scholarships during the admissions application review.
-Some of these scholarships include the approximately 100 endowed scholarships and gifts that are available to Elizabethtown students through the generosity of the College's alumni and friends.
+Some of these scholarships include endowed scholarships and gifts that are available to Elizabethtown students through the generosity of the College's alumni and friends.
 Notification of these scholarships follows the offer of admission, but precedes any need-based awards.